nori-dot-eco/contracts/docs/RemovalIdLib.md

 function methodology(uint256 removalId) internal pure returns (uint8)
 ```

-Extracts and returns the methodology field of a removal token id.
+Extracts and returns the methodology field of a removal ID.